lostinhaste/Justified-Swipebox/README.md

 ![Example 1](https://raw.githubusercontent.com/lostinhaste/Justified-Swipebox/main/documentation/example-1.png)

 Each gallery should be wrapped in a `div` with a class of _"justified-gallery"_.
 Multiple galleries are possible per page but the _id_ of the holding `div` needs to match the _gallery_ for each `justified-swipebox-entry` shortcode along with the the _id_ `justified-swipebox-gallery` shortcode.

+###  Warning! ⚠️
+There appears to be some bug somewhere in the Micro.blog system, preventing this plugin from working properly if extra lines (_carriage returns_, for those of us old enough to remember that term) are contained within the `div`, the plugin will not work properly.
+Even if there is a line break between the `div` (the one containing the _"justified-gallery"_ class) and the first `justified-swipebox-entry` entry, the plugin might fail.

 ## Parameter List / Key